 Since it takes place in autumn, there are many Thanksgiving dinner ideas that go along with the season.
 Some people decorate their mantle with a variety of seasonal vegetables, like gourds and pumpkins.
 The cornucopia, representative of a ‘horn of plenty’, is also a popular Thanksgiving decoration.
 Beyond the season’s popular vegetables, the hues of orange, red and brown also make for good decorations.
 Whether it’s an autumn wreath or flower arrangement, there are ways to incorporate seasonal colors and stick to the budget.
 It can also be a fun family affair to pick wheat stalks, cattails and leaves to complement the Thanksgiving feast.

 There may be many traditions and decorations that go along with autumn and the Thanksgiving holiday.
 But, the most important part of the holiday is most certainly the feast with its bevy of autumn-inspired food!
-While the traditional foods have changed considerably since its beginnings, there are many common Thanksgiving dinner recipes.
+While the traditional foods have changed considerably during the history of Thanksgiving dinner, there are many common Thanksgiving dinner recipes.
 Turkey (or Tofurkey for vegetarians) is the meal’s highlight, whether cooked in a slow cooker, turkey fryer or oven.
 Some of the popular side dishes include Brussels sprouts, green bean casserole, butternut squash, cranberry sauce, and Jell-O salad.
 Mashed potatoes, yams, and sweet potatoes are also staple sides.
 Unlike the first Thanksgiving, dessert is now an important part of the feast with pumpkin pie and pecan pie being the prominent favorites!

-The focus of Thanksgiving may be the feast, but there are many traditions that go into the special day.
+The focus of Thanksgivingmay be the feast, but there are many traditions that go into the special day.
 Do you have any quick, easy Thanksgiving dinner recipes unique to your family?
-If you so, please share them in our comments!
+If you do so, please share them in our comments!
 Whether it’s volunteering, watching football or doing the Turkey Trot, there are many ways to make the holiday memorable.